mikeguru/Web-Design/README.md

 # Web-Design

-This is a collection of the web design files from web designers' perspectives.
+This is a collection of some web design files from web designers' perspectives.